zoxpx/pxdocs/content/install-with-other/nomad/nomad.md

 Portworx provides an important feature that enables applications to have storage provisioned on demand, rather than requiring storage to be pre-provisioned.

 The feature, is also referred to as `inline volume creation` .
-For more information, click the link below and see the section _Inline volume spec_.
+For more information, [click here](/reference/CLI/data-volumes/create-and-manage-volumes) and see the section _Inline volume spec_.

-{% page-ref page="../reference/command-line/data-volumes/create-and-manage-volumes.md" %}

 Using this feature can be seen in the above example in the `volumes` clause.
 Note than all relevent Portworx volume metadata can be specified through this mechanism.